Connect SoCal FAQs

 What is SCAG’s role in developing Connect SoCal 2024?

-How does the Connect SoCal 2024 affect me?
+How does Connect SoCal 2024 affect me?

 Given the geographic diversity and size of the SCAG region, a coordinated transportation system that is well integrated with land uses and operates efficiently is imperative to the mobility and quality of life of Southern California residents.
-By employing a regional focus to transportation and land use planning, SCAG seeks to improve the region’s mobility, economy, and sustainability.
+By employing a regional focus on transportation and land use planning, SCAG seeks to improve the region’s mobility, economy, and sustainability.

 And although it doesn’t commit funds to specific projects, Connect SoCal 2024 does set the framework for how transportation tax dollars will be spent in the SCAG region over the coming years and decades.
 The future of the SCAG region will be shaped by the goals and policies set forth in Connect SoCal 2024.